 ON THE OCEAN GETTING TO KNOW YOUR SUBJECT IS VITAL

-If you choose to shoot standing up, choose an area on the boat where you can lean against something as balance is critical.
+If you choose to shoot standing up, choose an area on the boat where you can lean against something, as the balance is critical.
 Stand with an open stance as this will give you a more stable base.
-Also if possible, try to pick a spot where , if the captain is tracking with wildlife, it allows you to not point directly into any spray from the bow.
-So for instance if the animal is at 3 or 9 o’clock to the boat then shoot from 10 or 2 o’clock as any spray being created by the bow of the boat will hit you on your side and back rather than going onto your lens and camera.
-Shooting slightly backwards will also get you a more face on shot which is more pleasing than photographing an animal from behind.
+Also if possible, try to pick a spot where, if the captain is tracking with wildlife, it allows you to not point directly into any spray from the bow.
+So for instance, if the animal is at 3 or 9 o’clock to the boat then shoot from 10 or 2 o’clock as any spray being created by the bow of the boat will hit you on your side and back rather than going onto your lens and camera.
+Shooting slightly backward will also get you a more face-on shot which is more pleasing than photographing an animal from behind.

-From a shutter speed point of view I try to always shoot with a minimum of a 1000th of a second for any fast moving subject and even faster shutter speeds if the light allows without me pushing my ISO to high.
+From a shutter speed point of view, I try to always shoot with a minimum of 1000th of a second for any fast-moving subject and even faster shutter speeds if the light allows without me pushing my ISO too high.

-The other lens I shoot with are the 200-400 F4 which can only be used on the really flat days, and even then it is tough.
-Finally I always carry a wide lens such as the 16-35mm as big schools of dolphin or flocks of feeding gannets really look great against a big sky or set upon a beautiful flat sea where you want to emphasise the volume of wildlife in front to you.
+The other lens I shoot with is the 200-400 F4 which can only be used on really flat days, and even then it is tough.
+Finally, I always carry a wide lens such as the 16-35mm as big schools of dolphins or flocks of feeding gannets really look great against a big sky or set upon a beautiful flat sea where you want to emphasise the volume of wildlife in front to you.